-When schools opt for hybrid education to ensure quality and accessible student learning, teachers have to arm themselves with the most appropriate strategies to keep students safe from COVID 19.
+When schools opt for hybrid education to ensure quality and accessible student learning, we have to arm ourselves with the most appropriate strategies to keep students safe from COVID 19.

 Hopefully, the following practical schemes can keep school children safe.

 Staying informed in detail about Coronavirus, especially its signs and symptoms, is a great act.
 It’s the best way to become prepared for the unseen enemy.

 “The first thing anyone can do, about any issue, is get informed.” – Adora Svitak